okteto-community/preview-test-workflow/README.md

 ## 📝 **License**

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under the [Apache 2.0](LICENSE).

 ---

-**🎯 Ready to try Preview Environments?**

-1. Fork this repository
-2. Set up your Okteto account
-3. Add the required secrets
-4. Create a pull request and watch the magic happen!

 **Questions?** Open an issue or reach out to the Okteto community.